Rian-Carter/My-Portfolio/README.md

-# index.html
+# Rian's Portofolio

 #### Created by Rian Carter

-## HTML file with information about Rian Carter
+### HTML file utilizing CSS that provides information about Rian Carter

-## Link to My-Portfoli
+## Link to Rian's Portfolio

 * https://rian-carter.github.io/My-Portfolio/

-#### Technologies Used
+## Technologies Used

-*HTML
-*CSS
+* HTML
+* CSS

-## This will give you detailed info about Rian Carter including background, hobbies & interests, contact info, links to WIP projects, and and IMG.
+## This will give you detailed info about Rian Carter including background, hobbies & interests, contact info, links to WIP projects, and an IMG.

 ## Setup/Installation Requirements

-*Must have internet connection
-*Download a web browser such as Chrome, Firefox, etc.
-*Click on GH-Pages link to open in web browser *Alternately you can view in repository on GitHub @ https://github.com/Rian-Carter/My-Portfolio.git
+* Clone this repo to your desktop
+* Open index.html in a browser

 ## Known Bugs

-*No known bugs at this point
+* No known bugs at this time
-*Please forward any bugs to R.Carter86@hotmail.com
+* Please forward any bugs to R.Carter86@hotmail.com

 ## License

 * GNU https://en.wikipedia.org/wiki/GNU_General_Public_License

-Copyright (c) 1/15/2022 Rian Carter
+* Copyright (c) 1/15/2022 Rian Carter